 Delaware Health Care Claims Database

 The Delaware Health Care Claims Database (HCCD), powered by DHIN, is the single largest repository of claims data Delaware has ever had.

-How the HCCD is Making Health Data More Useful
+The HCCD Makes Health Data More Useful

 The HCCD can help lawmakers and decision-makers:

 An Investigation into Opioid Prescriptions and